 Upcoming ACA Employer Compliance Deadlines and Staying Informed

 With the ACA remaining in place, employers and broker partners can use Your ACA Roadmap to receive a personalized snapshot of the annual responsibilities and applicable deadlines for 2017 and 2018.
-Visit www.YourACARoadmap.com for more information.
-Additional information can also be found on Cigna's reform website at www.InformedOnReform.com, including the new Repeal and Replace Update page.
+Additional information can also be found on Cigna's reform website at Informed on Reform, including the Evolving Health Care Landscape page.

 Cigna will communicate via updates, news alerts and web meetings as the state of U.S. health care reform continues to evolve.